-In small groups learners can discuss content, share ideas, and solve problems.
-They present their own ideas as well as consider ideas put forth by others.
-In this way, they can be exposed to a variety of viewpoints on a given subject.
+In small groups, learners discuss content, share ideas, and solve problems.
+They present ideas as well as consider ideas put forth by others.
+In this way, they see a variety of viewpoints on a subject.
 There are many small group formats that encourage and provide opportunities for interaction:

-The discussion group allows learners to reflect on a subject under discussion and present their views.
-Discussion within the small group is often on high intellectual levels - specifically analysis, synthesis, and evaluation.
+Allows learners to reflect on a subject under discussion and present their views.
+Discussion within the small group may vary from low, to very high levels of intellectual discourse.

-Guided design encourages interaction in small groups.
 Here the focus is on developing learners' decision-making skills as well as on teaching specific concepts and principles.
 Participants work to solve open-ended problems which require outside class work to gather information.
 This format encourages learners to think logically, communicate ideas, and apply steps in a decision-making process.
-Learners are also required to apply the information they have learned, exchange ideas, and reflect on suggested solutions.
+Learners must apply what they have learned, exchange ideas, and reflect on suggested solutions.
 The instructor's role is to act as a consultant to the groups.

-Role playing is another format available for use with small groups and involves recreating a situation relating to a real-world problem in which participants act out various roles.
-This promotes an understanding of other people's positions and their attitudes as well as the procedures that might be used for diagnosing and solving problems.
-Role playing can be used to simulate real-life group work situations and can help learners gain a fuller understanding of a problem or situation.
+Recreate a situation relating to a real-world problem in which participants act out various roles.
+This promotes understanding other people's positions and attitudes, as well as the procedures useful for diagnosing and solving problems.
+Role playing can be used to simulate real-life group work situations and can help learners gain an understanding of a problem or situation.

-Games requiring two or more groups to compete while attempting to meet a set of objectives is another form of small group learning.
-The game follows a set of rules and procedures and information is provided which requires decision making.
+Two or more groups compete to meet a set of objectives.
+The game follows rules and procedures.
+The instructor provides Information that requires decision-making.
 Most instructional games reflect typical real-life situations.
-The rules, procedures, and objectives of the game should be clear and concise.
+The rules, procedures, and objectives of the game must be clear and concise.

 Online learning environments offer several distinct benefits for small group work.
 First, they allow small groups to work independently while still having access to the instructor.
 In some cases where it is difficult for all members of an online class to meet synchronously, small groups can be organized according to their time zones, making it possible to find a convenient time to meet synchronously.
 Larger groups can benefit by communicating asynchronously via conferencing programs.
 A second benefit of online environments for group work is that they equalize control among participants.
 Factors such as geography, gender, or disabilities do not disadvantage learners in this environment.
 Finally, the instructor is able to respond directly to questions and needs of particular groups without taking the time of other groups.

-Online projects give students an opportunity to pursue their special interests and can be done individually or within groups.
+Online projects give students opportunities to pursue special interests individually or within groups.
 Projects also provide students with practical experience and a sense of accomplishment.
 Using projects in a learning activity makes the learning more relevant to the learners.
-Products can be shared with others in the class and critiqued.
-Many times an individual project is only critiqued by the facilitator, but by sharing individual projects with other participants, the learner has the opportunity to obtain more diverse viewpoints and feedback.
+Products can be shared with others in the class and critiqued or by the facilitator alone.
+By sharing individual projects with other participants, the learner obtains more diverse viewpoints and feedback.

-Many of the instructional strategies discussed above can be considered group projects.
+Many of the instructional strategies discussed on this page can be considered group projects.
 Group projects can include simulations, role playing, case studies, problem solving exercises, group collaborative work, debates, small group discussion, and brainstorming.
-As with individual projects, participants in group projects should receive peer feedback to expose them to diverse viewpoints.
+As with individual projects, projects for participants in groups should receive peer feedback to expose them to diverse viewpoints.
 With independent and group projects learners pursue special interests, write or create for an audience, and publish or present their findings and conclusions via the Internet.
 The Internet provides the potential of receiving feedback from experts or interested peers outside the course by accessing the project online.

 Collaborative learning is the process of getting two or more students to work together to learn.
-Students often work in small groups composed of participants with differing ability levels and using a variety of learning activities to master material initially developed by an instructor, or construct knowledge on substantive issues.
+Compose small groups' participants of differing ability levels and use a variety of learning activities to master material initially developed by an instructor, or construct knowledge on substantive issues.
 Each member of the team is responsible for learning what is taught and for helping teammates learn.

-Collaborative learning methods are now used in over a third of higher education courses, and their use has increased in the past six years more than any other learning method, according to a recent survey conducted by UCLA's Higher Education Research Institute.
+Collaborative learning methods are used in nearly two-thirds of higher education courses, according to a recent survey conducted by UCLA's Higher Education Research Institute.
 Employers want workers with collaborative skills and are looking for graduates of educational programs that teach these skills.
 Collaborative learning can be more effective than interpersonal competitive and individualistic efforts in promoting cognitive development, self-esteem, and positive student-student relationships.

 Online learning models are natural environments for collaborative learning, but they are not collaborative learning environments by definition.
 Learners may interact with other participants without collaborating, for example when receiving on-line tutorial help.
-Learning activities have to be specifically and somewhat carefully designed to work effectively.
+Design learning activities for collaboration the best effect.

-The case study is a teaching strategy which requires learners to draw upon their past experiences, is participatory and has action components which are links to future experience.
+The case study requires learners to draw upon their experience, is participatory, and has action components that are links to future experience.
 The key to a successful case study is the selection of an appropriate problem situation which is relevant both to the interests and experience level of learners and to the concepts being taught.
 The case report should include facts regarding the problem, the environmental context, and the characters of the people involved in the case.
 It should be factual, but also contain the opinions and views of the people involved.
 Learners should have access to the problem solution, but not until they have reached their own conclusions and can then compare their results with the actual decision taken to resolve the problem.

-The case analysis can be carried out with the learners working independently or in groups One advantage of using the case method is that it emphasizes practical thinking and it assists learners in identifying principles after examining the facts of the case and then applying those principles to new situations Case analysis is equally effective when used in combination with other instructional strategies.
+Learners, in a case study, can work independently or in groups.
+One advantage of using the case method is that it emphasizes practical thinking and assists learners in identifying principles after examining the facts of the case, then applying those principles to new situations.
+Case analysis is equally effective when used in combination with other instructional strategies.

-In the online environment case studies can be presented on web pages and discussed in conferencing groups.
+In the online environment, present case studies on web pages and discuss in conferencing groups.
 Cases can be developed by class groups as collaborative projects.
-In addition, the vast resources of the Internet can be tapped by students and educators to contribute data, information and expert advice to case development and analysis.
+In addition, tap the vast resources of the Internet to contribute data, information, and expert advice to case development and analysis.

-The forum is an open discussion carried on by one or more resource people and an entire group.
-The moderator guides the discussion and the audience raises and discusses issues, make comments, offers information, or asks questions of the resource person(s) and each other.
-There are two variations of the forum: the panel and the symposium.
+The forum is an open discussion between one or more resource people and a group.
+A moderator guides the discussion and the audience raises and discusses issues, make comments, offers information, or asks questions of the resource person(s) and each other.
+There are two variations of the forum- the panel and the symposium.

 Because the online environment facilitates group communication, it is ideal for the types of information exchange typical in forums.
 In fact, the forum can be more convenient and effective in the online environment than in the traditional classroom because speakers, experts and moderator can participate without having to travel or even be available at a particular time.
 Both synchronous and asynchronous communication can be utilized to support online learning forums.

-The online learning environment allows educators and students to exchange ideas and information, work together on projects, around the clock, from anywhere in the world, using multiple communication modes.
+The online learning environment allows educators and students to work and exchange ideas and information together on projects, around the clock and from anywhere in the world, using multiple communication modes.
 Given the advantages and resources of this rich learning environment, how can multiple instructional strategies best be utilized for online learning?
 Just as in the traditional classroom, instructional strategies are most effective when employed specifically to meet particular learning goals and objectives.
 Effective course design can begin with asking and answering the key question: what are the major learning goals and objectives for this course?
-Once these goals and objectives have been identified and clearly articulated, the question of which learning strategies, activities, and experiences to employ can be addressed.
+Once one articulates these goals and objectives, address the questions of which learning strategies, activities, and experiences to employ.

 Online learning can employ any of the strategies discussed here.
 Much of the power of learning via the Internet lies in its capacity to support multiple modes of communication including any combination of student-student, student-faculty, faculty-student, faculty-faculty, student-others, others-students, etc. Taking into account the varied learning styles of learners and providing opportunities for self-directed and collaborative learning, educators can facilitate powerful, effective courses geared to achieve specific learning goals and outcomes using the vast resources and capacities of online learning.

-The online learning environment is, after all, just another learning environment, in some ways similar to and in some ways different from more traditional environments such as conventional classrooms, seminar rooms, or labs.
-When we move our class onto the Internet, we should plan for and make the best use of the online environment.
-The various instructional strategies we use to meet the goals and objectives of our courses are likely to be similar in each environment.
+The online learning environment is, after all, just another learning environment.
+In some ways, it is similar to and in other ways different from environments that are more traditional.
+When we move our classes to the Internet, plan for and make the best use of the online environment.
+The instructional strategies we use to meet the goals and objectives of our courses are likely to be similar in each environment.
 However, the ways in which we utilize the strategies will differ as we make the best use of the characteristics and capacities of each environment.